MACAQUES

 lion-tailed macaque

-There are 20 species of macaque in five species groups.
-Many have monkey in their name rather than macaque.
+As we said before there are 23 species of macaque.
+Some like the rhesus monkey have monkey in their name rather than macaque.
 There is a debate among scientists as to which macaques are true species and which are not.
 Many species are capable of breeding with other species and their offspring are fertile.
 In some place they do interbreed, producing hybrids and crossbreeds.

 Well known macaque species include Japanese snow monkeys, rhesus monkeys in India, the Barbary Ape of southern Spain, the Celebes ape of Sulawesi, the crab-eating macaque of Southeast Asia, the liontail macaque of India, the pigtail macaque of Southeast Asia, the toque macaque of Sri Lanka , and the bonnet macaque of India.